EricDriussi/host-your-own/README.md

 ## Post-setup

-After the main playbook is done, you should find the Nextcloud, Gitea, SearxNG and Umami instances under their respective subdomains.
+After the playbook is done, you should find the Nextcloud, Gitea, SearxNG and Umami instances under their respective subdomains.

 There should be a custom admin account already setup for Nextcloud and Gitea,